simpeter/apd/docs/lab0.md

 Click `List View`, and you will find SSH commands to access each node.
-You can start logging in once all machines in the experiment are listed as `Ready`.
+You can start logging in once all machines in the experiment are `ready` and their `Startup` column says `Finished`.
 On the same tab, you can also reboot/reload your nodes if something goes wrong.
 You can also `Terminate` the entire experiment and start over from scratch.

 Note that experiments automatically terminate after 16 hours (unless you picked a different duration when you scheduled your